mike14747/strat-ratings-guide/docs/instructions.md

 They get uploaded by running the app and uploading the files on the appropriate pages.

-The carded players, multi-team hitter and pitcher data should have uploaded well in advance of the ratings disk arriving.
+The carded players, multi-team hitter and multi-team pitcher data should have uploaded well in advance of the ratings disk arriving.

 ## Converting ballpark data